maphew/zadam-trilium-wiki/Search.md

 * People
   * J. R. R. Tolkien
     * relation “son” points to "Christopher Tolkien" note
-  * Christoper Tolkien
+  * Christopher Tolkien

 `~author.title *= Tolkien OR (#publicationDate >= 1954 AND #publicationDate <= 1960)` - you can also use boolean expressions and parenthesis to group expressions

+However, if your search expression starts with a parenthesis, it needs to be prepended by an "expression separator sign", either # or ~.
+So the equivalent expression, just reordered, would look like:

+`# (#publicationDate >= 1954 AND #publicationDate <= 1960) OR ~author.title *= Tolkien`

 `note.parents.title = 'Books'` will find all notes which have (at least one) parent note with name “Book”.

-`note.parents.parents.title = 'Books'` This again works transitively so this will find notes whose parent of parent is named ‘Book’.
+`note.parents.parents.title = 'Books'` This again works transitively, so this will find notes whose parent of parent is named ‘Book’.

 `note.ancestors.title = 'Books'` This is sort of extension of parents - this will find notes which have an ancestor anywhere in their note path (so parent, grand-parent, grand-grand-parent …) with title ‘Book’.
-This is a nice way how to reduce scope of the search to a particular sub-tree.
+This is a nice way how to reduce the scope of the search to a particular sub-tree.

 `note.children.title = 'sub-note'` So this works in the other direction and will find notes which have (at least one) child called “sub-note”.

 ### Search with note properties